cloud-bulldozer/e2e-benchmarking/workloads/router-perf-v2/README.md

 ```

 ## Configuration file
 The `env.sh` file is provided with all available configuration parameters.
-You can modify and source this file to tweak the workload.
+You can modify this file or export environment variables to tweak the workload.

 ## Snappy integration configurations
 To backup data to a given snappy data-server